Sam-Max/rcmltb/README.md

 ### qBittorrent
 - Qbittorrent support for torrent and magnets
 - Select files from Torrent before downloading
-- Zip and unzip support
+- Edit Global Options from bot settings

 ### Aria2c
 - Aria support for direct download links
+- Netrc support
+- Edit Global Options from bot settings

+### Rclone
+- Copy File/Folder from Cloud to Cloud
+- Leech File/Folder from Cloud to Telegram
+- Mirror from Telegram to a selected cloud
+- Telegram Navigation Menus to interact with clouds
+- File Manager: size, mkdir, delete, dedupe, rename
+- Clean remote cloud trash
+- Get cloud storage info

 ### Mirror
 - From Telegram to cloud
-- Torrent/magnets to cloud using qBittorrent
-- Mega.nz and directs links to cloud
+- Link/Torrent/Magnets/Mega to cloud
-- Files in batch from Telegram to cloud
+- Files in batch from Telegram restricted channels

 ### Leech
-- File/folder from cloud to Telegram
-- Link/magnets to Telegram using qBittorrent
-- Mega.nz and directs links to Telegram
+- Link/Torrent/Magnets/Mega to Telegram
+- Thumbnail for each user
+- Set upload as document or as media for each user
-- Files in batch from Telegram to Telegram
+- Files in batch from Telegram restricted channels
+- Upload files to a superGroup/channel.
 - 4gb file with premium account

-### Copy
-- Copy file/folder from cloud to cloud

 ### Status
-- Progress bar for download and upload
+- Status while downloading and uploading
-- Status for tasks
+- Status Pages for unlimited tasks
+- Cancel all buttons for choosing specific tasks status to cancel

 ### Archives
 - Extract and Zip link/file from Telegram to cloud